utopia-os/utopia-ui/README.md

 1. If you want to use **Utopia UI** in your project, check out [`/exampes`](/examples) to see how to use its components.

+2. If you need more informatuin you can explore [the docs](https://utopia-os.org/utopia-ui/)

-2. If you like to contribute to our library, see the [Contribution Guide](/CONTRIBUTING.md) to see how to setup a development environment on your local machine.
+3. If you like to contribute to our library, see the [Contribution Guide](/CONTRIBUTING.md) to see how to setup a development environment on your local machine.

 ## Components